 Standards and Measurement Efforts

-Public agencies such as NIST (U.S. National Institute of Standards and Technology) are leading initiatives on embodied AI test methods, robotics measurement science, and reproducible safety benchmarks.
+Public agencies such as NIST (U.S. National Institute of Standards and Technology) continue leading initiatives on embodied AI test methods, robotics measurement science, reproducible safety benchmarks, and the new 2026 AI Agent Standards Initiative.
 These efforts aim to turn abstract safety goals into quantifiable, repeatable engineering processes—promoting both consumer protection and innovation.

 Engineering and Governance Best Practices

-Based on current research and operational audits, organizations developing humanoid robots should implement the following layered safeguards:
+Based on current research, operational audits, and 2026 deployment lessons, organizations developing humanoid robots should implement the following layered safeguards:

 • Secure-by-design architecture: Apply least privilege, mutual authentication, and encrypted transport for all control and telemetry channels.